 One thing you'll want to consider, though, is bringing a child safety seat along if you're traveling with a child.
 Taxis do not have them available here because it is perfectly legal for children to ride in the lap of an adult in a taxi.

-If you happen to be in a situation where you can't hail a cab, contact one of the companies found below.
+If you happen to be somewhere where you can't hail a taxi, contact one of the phone numbers that follow.

 |(809) 525-7775||9 M Gomez - Bonao|

 |(809) 525-2738||202 Calle 12 de Julio - Bonao|

 It is hard to say exactly how much it will cost to get from one place to another in a taxi in Bonao because individual operators are permitted to set their own rates.
 This means you can get in two different taxis going to and from the same place and be asked to pay two different fares.
 To avoid this, if you find a company you like, call them every time you need a ride.
 No matter what, always be sure to settle on the fare before you begin your trip.
 You should also be sure to bring small bills in local currency because most drivers won't make change, and remember that 15 percent is typical of a tip in this area, plus another dollar or two if your driver helps handle your luggage.